madhavagarwal3012/My-Algorithms/README.md

 ## 📚 Usage

 Each algorithm can be used by importing the respective Program file and calling its methods with your data.
+To use the algorithms in your Java project:

+- Copy the my_algorithms.java file into your project's source directory.
+- Import the algorithms.my_algorithms class in your code.
+- Call the desired method, e.g., my_algorithms.selectionSortBetter(arr).

 ## Contributing 🤝